PublicHearingBR: A Brazilian Portuguese Dataset of Public Hearing Transcripts for Summarization of Long Documents

-In this case, the recall is a relevant metric, as it informs if the opinions returned by human evaluators are also returned by the summarization system.
-It is worth noting that the recall calculated through the mapping done by the LLM is the essence of the Check-Eval method.
-The main difference is that, in Check-Eval, a reference checklist is automatically generated by an LLM from a text \cite{checkeval}, while in this method, the checklist, which in this case consists of the opinions of the individuals, the reference checklist is obtained directly from the dataset.
+Recall is a relevant metric because it measures the proportion of reference opinions -- identified by human annotators in the dataset -- that are successfully retrieved by the summarization system.
+It is worth noting that the recall calculated through the mapping performed by the LLM is the essence of the Check-Eval method.
+The main difference is that Check-Eval automatically generates the reference checklist from a text using an LLM \cite{checkeval}, while this method obtains the checklist directly from the dataset.

-Low precision is not necessarily a bad outcome.
-When writing an article, a journalist may choose to omit other relevant opinions due to space constraints, for example.
-However, it is important to evaluate whether the summarization system is hallucinating.
-This is critical because the goal is to write a news article (or provide inputs for that), where false information is unacceptable.
-Besides, as the public audience is a debate, with participants sharing their ideas and opinions, it is essential to ensure that the opinions expressed are correctly attributed to the right person.
+Precision is another important metric to consider, although low precision is not necessarily a negative outcome.
+For example, a journalist might omit some relevant opinions due to space constraints.
+However, it is important to assess if the system is hallucinating.
+This is especially important because the goal is to write a news article (or to generate inputs for one), where false information is unacceptable.
+Besides, since participants in public hearings share their ideas and opinions, the opinions must be attributed to the correct individuals.

 Thus, low precision associated with hallucinations undermines the credibility of the system.
-On the other hand, low precision without hallucinations is not so harmful: as long as the system has sufficiently summarized the transcript, it provides the user with a broad range of opinions to write a news article.
+On the other hand, low precision without hallucinations is less problematic: as long as the system sufficiently summarizes the transcript, it still offers the user a broad range of opinions to write a news article.